Jbridges1119/quizApp/README.md

 # Quiz App

 Quiz App is a single page app built with React and TypeScript where a user can test their knowledge of video game questions.
 Questions are currently set to easy difficulty and 10 questions are ask.
-Quiz App notifies the user if they got the question wrong by highlighting their answer in red and the correct answer in greem.
+Quiz App notifies the user if they got the question wrong by highlighting their answer in red and the correct answer in green.

 ## Final Product
 ### Landing Page